baldurk/renderdoc/docs/getting_started/quick_start.rst

 Texture Viewer
 --------------

-More details can be found on the :doc:`texture_viewer` page.
+More details can be found on the :doc:`../window/texture_viewer` page.

 The texture viewer does pretty much what you'd expect - it allows you to inspect textures and render targets in your application.